davetron5000/sneaking-scala/web_testing/01_problem.md

 !SLIDE small bullets incremental
 # Web Testing
-* A New Concept
+* New Concept for team
-* Key to success
+* Key to success of product
-* New API to learn for eveyone
+* New API to learn for everyone
 * Can we sneak in Scala?
 * (and add value :)

 !SLIDE smaller
-# HTMLUnit/JWebUnit is assembly language
+# HTMLUnit/JWebUnit is like assembly language

     @@@ Java
     public void testLogin {